 Stroke is the leading cause of disability and the fifth leading cause of death in the United States.
 Each year, about 700,000 people suffer a stroke.
 Your participation in this important study will help doctors and researchers improve their understanding of strokes so that they may better help patients in the future.
 Also, if doctors have a better understanding of the differences in stroke risk between Mexican-Americans and non-Hispanic whites, they may be able to develop more effective educational materials targeting stroke prevention.

-If you agree to the sleep apnea screening test, you and your physician will receive the results of the screening at no cost to you or your insurance company.
+If you agree to the sleep test, you will receive the results of the testing at no cost to you or your insurance company.

 Corpus Christi, TX 78411